The New England Journal of Medicine April 06, 2024

 Setting

-Intervention Empagliflozin 10 mg daily added to standard of care
+Intervention Empagliflozin 10 mg once daily.

 Study Limitations